Backcountry and Wilderness Permits Info

-- Mount Rainier National Park (and Wonderland Trail) Wilderness Permits (Early access lottery applications accepted between Feb 21 and Mar 7, 2022)
+- Mount Rainier National Park (and Wonderland Trail) wilderness permits (early-access lottery applications accepted between Feb 21 and Mar 7, 2023)

-- North Cascades National Park Backcountry Permits (Early access lottery applications accepted starting Mar 3 through Mar 15, 2022)
+- North Cascades National Park backcountry permits (early-access lottery applications accepted starting Mar 6 through Mar 17, 2023)

-Backcountry permit reservations for Mount Rainier National Park can be made online through recreation.gov or in-person.
-About two thirds of all available permits are available online while one third is held for in-person permitting.
-The early access lottery, which is part of the online process, will ensure the best chance of getting your desired reservation dates.
-To have the best chance at a complete Wonderland loop reservation, apply for the early access lottery and complete the online process.
+Backcountry permit reservations for Mount Rainier National Park can be made online through recreation.gov or in person.
+About two-thirds of all available permits are available online while one-third are held for in-person permitting.
+The early-access lottery, a part of the online process, will ensure the best chance of getting your desired reservation dates.
+To have the best chance at a complete Wonderland loop reservation, apply for the early-access lottery and complete the online process.

 There are 2 phases to the online process:

-- Early Access Lottery: Apply to get an advantage in the reservation process.
-Being selected in the lottery does not reserve your desired trip, instead you are assigned a priority date when you can try to book your reservation.
-Lottery applications are open Feb 21-Mar 7, 2022.
-Lottery winners will be assigned a booking date between Mar 21 and Apr 19.
+- Early-Access Lottery: Apply to get an advantage in the reservation process.
+Being selected in the lottery does not reserve your desired trip; instead, you are assigned a priority date when you can try to book your reservation.
+Lottery applications are open Feb 21 - Mar 7, 2023.
+Lottery winners will be notified Mar 14, and will be assigned a booking date between Mar 21 and Apr 19.

-- Visitors can walk in to a visitor center to get a backcountry permit the day of or day before their trip starts.
+- Visitors can walk into a visitor center to get a backcountry permit the day of or the day before their trip starts.
 To have the best chance of getting your desired trip or a complete Wonderland loop, use the online process.

-Starting in 2022 the North Cascades National Park will only accept reservation requests either online through the Recreation.gov system or in-person at the Wilderness Information Center on the day of or day before the start of a trip.
+Starting in 2022, the North Cascades National Park started only accepting reservation requests either online through the Recreation.gov system or in-person at the Wilderness Information Center on the day of or the day before the start of a trip.
 Sixty percent of all available permits will be reservable online while forty percent will be held for walk-up visitors.
 If you want to get in the running for one of the reserved permits, read up on the North Cascades Backcountry Reservation page and follow these basic steps.

 There are 2 phases to the online process:

-- Early Access Lottery: Apply to get an advantage in the reservation process.
-Being selected in the lottery does not reserve your desired trip, instead you are assigned a priority date when you can try to book your reservation.
-Lottery applications are open Mar 3-Mar 15, 2022.
-Lottery winners will be assigned a booking date from Mar 21 through Apr 19.
+- Early-Access Lottery: Apply to get an advantage in the reservation process.
+Being selected in the lottery does not reserve your desired trip — instead you are assigned a priority date when you can try to book your reservation.
+Lottery applications are open Mar 6 - Mar 17, 2023.
+Lottery winners will be notified Mar 24, and will be assigned a booking date between Mar 27 - Apr 25.

-- Starting May 20-Oct 8, visitors can reserve a permit in-person at the North Cascades Wilderness Information Center near Marblemount on the day before or day of their trip start date.
+- Starting May 19 - Oct 7, visitors can reserve a permit in person at the North Cascades Wilderness Information Center near Marblemount on the day before or day of their trip start date.

-Reservations to camp at many coastal and lower elevation areas in Olympic National Park are available all year long.
-But reservations for high elevation areas like the Seven Lakes Basin are limited to a shorter summer season (typically mid-July until mid-October).
+Reservations to camp at many coastal and lower-elevation areas in Olympic National Park are available all year long.
+Reservations for high-elevation areas are limited to a shorter summer season.
+The camping reservation season for Seven Lakes Basin is Jul 15 - Oct 15.
+The camping reservation season for Glacier Meadows/Elk Lake, Grand Valley, Royal Basin, Lake Constance, Upper Lena Lake and Flapjack Lakes is Jun 15 - Oct 15.
 If you want to camp in these spots outside of the reservation window, you need to contact the Wilderness Information Center.

-To build a multi-day itinerary at a popular location: campsites are only available 6 months to the day of when you are booking.
-To book the rest of your trip as campsites become available on the following days, log in into your Recreation.gov account and access your reservations, then modify your permit to add dates to your reservation.
+To build a multi-day itinerary at a popular location: Campsites are only available 6 months to the day when you are booking.
+To book the rest of your trip as campsites become available on the following days, log into your Recreation.gov account and access your reservations, then modify your permit to add dates to your reservation.

 Trailhead parking: To park at a USFS trailhead in Washington with developed facilities (toilet, picnic table, etc.) you must either display a Northwest Forest Pass that is separate from any applicable overnight permit.